 In a further illustration of Yalemzerf’s rich potential, she climaxed her international 2020 campaign with a stunning display at the New Delhi Half Marathon by running a blistering 64:46.
 It was the second fastest women’s half marathon time in history, falling just 15 seconds shy of the world record mark.

-In her most recent outing at the Istanbul Half Marathon, Yalemzerf trimmed a further six seconds from her PB, to place second and record the third fastest women’s half-marathon time in history.
+At the 2021 Istanbul Half Marathon, Yalemzerf trimmed a further six seconds from her PB, to place second and record the third fastest women’s half-marathon time in history.